efolkmann/jump_plotter/README.md

 If you have to label a too many jumps with a guess (arbitrarily defined as 4 jumps), mark the sensor file as k

+3. If there are > 10 jumps, mark the sensor file as k

 ## Contributing